alex-1134/hiphop_memory_game/README.md

     1. Colour Scheme:

-      Black and white colour & grey-ish scheme to give the game an easy, relaxing vibe.
+      Black and white colour and grey-ish scheme to give the game an easy, relaxing vibe.

     2. Typography: